-Hacking Suspect, 20, Confesses To Posting Private Data Of Hundreds Of German Leaders
+Police Say Hacking Suspect, 20, Confessed To Posting German Leaders' Private Data

 The case quickly drew the attention of Germany's Federal Office for Information Security, which said it was investigating, along with the National Cyber Defense Center.

-Within two days of a special task force being established, police and cyber investigators had tracked down the suspect and were at his home in Hesse, the central German state that includes Frankfurt.
+A special task force was established, and within two days, police and cyber investigators had tracked down the suspect and were at his home in Hesse, the central German state that includes Frankfurt.

-Investigators say the Twitter account the suspect used had been hijacked, and that he used a VPN service to try to mask his Internet connection.
+Investigators say the Twitter account the suspect used had been hijacked and that he used a VPN service to try to mask his Internet connection.

 The fact that the attack targeted all of Germany's political parties with seats in the legislature except for a far-right party fed concerns that it could have been politically motivated.
-And coming on the heels of the Russian government's attempts to influence politics in the U.S., U.K., and elsewhere, the act set off alarms that Germany's politicians might have been caught up in a similar plot.
+And coming on the heels of the Russian government's attempts to influence politics in the U.S., U.K. and elsewhere, the act set off alarms that Germany's politicians might have been caught up in a similar plot.

 Last week, Justice Minister Katarina Barley called the mass exposure of sensitive data a "serious attack" that was carried out by people who "want to damage confidence in our democracy and their institutions."

-So far, police in the case say, they have turned up no signs that a third party was involved.
+So far, police in the case say they have turned up no signs that a third party was involved.

 As we reported last week, the attack has led to some finger-pointing in Germany, with cyber experts accusing politicians of using lax security practices — and politicians asking why federal authorities seemingly weren't aware of a massive data leak until a famous YouTuber went public.